grybkom/NLP_Disaster_Tweets/README.md

 **This baseline model serves as a starting point for comparing more complex architectures.**

 **Architecture:**
 - Embedding layer with vocabulary size of 3,500 and 15-dimensional embedding vectors
 - SpatialDropout1D with dropout rate of 0.8 to regularize the embedding layer
 - Masking layer to ignore padded values (0s)
 - SimpleRNN layer with 64 units
 - Dropout layer with 0.5 dropout rate
 - Dense output layer with sigmoid activation for binary classification

 **Training Details:**
 - Loss Function: binary_crossentropy
 - Optimizer: Adam with a learning rate of 0.001
 - Metrics: Accuracy and F1 Score (custom implementation)
 - Epochs: 24
 - Batch Size: 64
 - Validation Split: 20%
 - Learning Rate Scheduler: ReduceLROnPlateau (to reduce LR on performance plateaus)

+#### Deep RNN
+**This model builds on the Simple RNN by adding depth and complexity.**

+- Added a second SimpleRNN layer with return_sequences=True in the first RNN to pass the entire sequence to the next layer.
+- Introduced a Dense layer with 64 units and ReLU activation before the output layer, adding non-linearity and capacity.
+- Applied L2 regularization to both the Dense and output layers.

+All other training parameters (optimizer, loss function, metrics, epochs, batch size, learning rate schedule) remained the same as in the Simple RNN model.

 ## RESULTS
 ### Simple RNN